miketout/social-app/docs/credential-demo.md

 After running `signdata`, get the data descriptor in the array under the first `datadescriptor` key.
 This will be added to the contentmultimap later.

-Perform encryption to get both the username and password data descriptors.
+Perform encryption to get the username and password descriptor.

 ### 3. Updating the Identity's Contentmultimap